 The Bottom Line

-It is significant to implements a proper ingestion infrastructure which allows data lake a complete, well-timed and consumption-ready data.
+It is significant to implement a proper ingestion infrastructure that allows data lake to store complete, well-timed and consumption-ready data.
 Unlike a data warehouse, data lakes excel at utilizing the availability of huge amounts of coherent data to improve real-time decision analytics.
-It is not only useful in advanced predictive analytical applications, but can also be productive in reliable organizational reporting, particularly when it contains different data designs.
+It is not only useful in advanced predictive analytical applications but can also be productive in reliable organizational reporting, particularly when it contains different data designs.

 For data lakes to work though, data ingestion must be planned as a separate activity and data quality must be the primary objective.
 When data quality is ignored, it creates a ripple of problems that effects the entire pipeline – from data collection to the final product.